Oxycontin Detox Programs

 - Entry into a treatment program: The detox staff will develop an individualized plan to facilitate the patient’s transition into an ongoing treatment program once they complete detox.
 Since detox is merely the start to sobriety, patients are educated on the importance of continuing to participate in some type of treatment to decrease the likelihood of relapse.

 Various factors can influence the symptoms of withdrawal, so the length of time an individual needs to complete the detox process is individualized.
 Detox generally lasts anywhere from a few days to a few weeks, depending on how long the individual has been addicted to OxyContin, the amount used, and whether the patient was using other substances as well.

 Transitioning into Treatment

-For many, recovery is a lifelong process.
-Detoxification is just the first step on the path to recovery, and for the best outcome, should be followed up with further treatment 2.
+.
 Participating in additional treatment programs, either in an inpatient or outpatient setting, provides the opportunity to learn and practice skills that will be needed to maintain long-term sobriety.
 The following are some of the different types of treatment options: